Bangka Belitung Islands: History

 Bangka Belitung is an area that has a unique range of cultures and languages.
 Just like other provinces in Indonesia, Bangka Belitung were European and Japanese colonies.
 Prior to the colonial era, Bangka Belitung was part the Sriwijaya and Majapahit kingdoms who settled Bangka Belitung to expand their power.

 The first Europeans arrived in Bangka was the British on 20 May 1812.
 However, with the Anglo-Dutch Treaty of 1824, the British left Bangka Belitung, and the Dutch took over.
 Due to the agreement, the Dutch were able to take control of the Pacific Islands.
 However, there was a coup attempt by local elite through Depati Barin and his son Depati Amir causing a war from 1849 to 1851 to oppose the colonization in Bangka Belitung, the war was won by the Dutch and Depati Amir was exiled to Kupang in East Nusa Tenggara.
 Depati Amir was memorialized as a national hero and his name was remembered through its regional airport, the Depati Amir Airport.

 During WWII, the Empire of Japan briefly occupied the region.
 Following the surrender of Japan and the end of the war, the islands become part of an independent Indonesia.

 Bangka Belitung has a long history of Chinese in-migration, mainly Hakka.
 Chinese people in the 13th century had started to migrate into the Bangka region.
 In the 17th century, the rulers of Palembang saw there was extraordinary potential and later they founded tin mines in Belitung.
 The tin mine was the main reason the Dutch decided to bring contract workers from mainland China, resettling in Belitung.
 The tin helped drive the island's development and make it the place it is today.
 Since then, some of the Chinese migrants returned to china while others decided to stay.
 The ones who decided to stay began assimilating with local people and this was followed by intermarriages.
 They live peacefully in spite of differences in religion and ethnicity.
 When anti-Chinese riots occurred in some parts of Indonesia at the end of the Suharto regime in 1998, the locals and those of Chinese descent were not much concerned and still lived peacefully in the Bangka Belitung province.

-Bangka Belitung province was created as the 31st province by the Government of the Republic of Indonesia based on Law No. 27 of 2000, having been formerly part of the South Sumatra province.
+Bangka Belitung province was created as the 31st province by the Government of the Republic of Indonesia based on Law No. 27 of 2000, having been formerly part of the province of South Sumatra.
 The provincial capital is Pangkalpinang.